 The Company does not have any off-balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on the results of operations or financial condition of Mega.

 Proposed Transactions

-There were no proposed transactions as of the date of this MD&A.
+There were no material proposed transactions as of the date of this MD&A, except as disclosed in "Subsequent Events" below.